thibaudcolas/tailwindcss-vanilla-rtl/README.md

 };
 ```

 That’s it.
 Since the plugin uses the same utility classes as Tailwind core (`ml-4`, `px-10`, etc.), there’s no code to change, no new utilities to learn.
+Make sure the plugin is at the top of the `plugins` list so its output can be overridden by other utilities, just like would be the case with Tailwind core plugins.

 The plugin is compatible with Tailwind v3.2 and up.
 For compatibility with older releases of Tailwind (starting with v3.0), use older releases of the package.
 See our [CHANGELOG](https://github.com/thibaudcolas/tailwindcss-vanilla-rtl/blob/main/CHANGELOG.md) to learn which release is compatible with each version of Tailwind.